amazon1148/memorybank/README.md

-# Memory Bank CLI
+# memorybank

-A command-line tool for parsing and displaying checklist status from markdown files.
-Designed to work with Roo Code's Memory Bank ([GitHub](https://github.com/RooVetGit/Roo-Code/blob/main/prompting/custom%20instructions%20library/roo-code-memory-bank.md) | [Documentation](https://docs.roo.vet/improving-your-prompting-skills/custom-instructions-library/roo-code-memory-bank)), a system that helps maintain perfect documentation across memory resets.
+**Keep your Roo Code Memory Bank in check, streamline collaboration, and boost your productivity.**

+`memorybank` is a command-line tool designed to help you manage your project documentation when working with Roo Code and its Memory Bank system.
+It provides a fast and easy way to track the status of your project's context, ensuring accuracy, preventing data loss, and facilitating seamless collaboration within your software development lifecycle.

 ## Installation